geo-ant/blog/_posts/2020-01-14-constexpr-functions-fundamentals-hash.md

 }
 ```

 The function takes a C-style string, loops over all its elements until it reaches the zero-terminator, performs the hashing calculation and returns a hash.
-Nothing too crazy there except from some magical constants (33 and 5381).
+Nothing too crazy there except for some magical constants (33 and 5381).
 As a little side note: I have used the bitwise xor variant here and also written `hash=(33 * hash)^c` instead of the often cited `hash = (((hash << 5) + hash)^c` which is just the same thing but less readable.
 I trust my compiler to optimize the expression.

 Let us see how we can transform it into a `constexpr` function that can be executed at compile time or at runtime in C++ 17.